 Mr. Khuzami has been a member of Community Board 1 in Astoria, NY for the last 18 years.
 He currently Chairs the Capital and Expense planning Committee, sits on the Zoning Committee and is Secretary of the Board.
 He was Parks and Culture chair of Community Board 1 for eleven years.
-He also is a member of the Queens General Assembly and had been a panelist for grant submissions for the Queens Council on the Arts (QCA).
+He is a member of the Queens General Assembly and had been a panelist for grant submissions for the Queens Council on the Arts (QCA).
+Richard also is an officer of The Eastern Mediterranean Business Culture Alliance (EMBCA).

 Because of the tremendous growth in Old Astoria, especially around Hallets Point (which could potentially have over 5,000 new housing units), Mr. Khuzami has established, along with concerned neighbors, the “Old Astoria Neighborhood Association,” a 501c3 non-profit.
 OANA’s boundaries are Astoria Park South to the North, 21st St to the East, 34th Ave to the South, and the East River to the West.
 Members include any residents, business and property owners within these borders.
 Our mission is to both educate and protect the interests and quality of life for all residents of this previously often neglected part of Astoria/Long Island City.